-The disposal has to be reported to HM Revenue & Customs within thirty days following the date of completion.
-The notification is dealt with through the completion of a Non-Resident Capital Gains Tax Return.
+The disposal has to be reported to HM Revenue & Customs within 60 days following the date of completion.
+The notification is dealt with by disclosure through a CGT on UK Property Account.
 The disposal has to be reported even if there is no capital gains tax to pay or if a loss has been calculated.

 How is the capital gains tax liability settled?

-If you are not in the self-assessment system then the capital gains tax liability has to be settled within 30 days following the date of completion.
+The capital gains tax liability has to be settled within 60 days following the date of completion.